10 Stock Market Indicators for Successful Investing

 Debt-equity ratios are commonly used to assess the default risk associated with individual equities.
 In general, company's with debt-equity ratios of more than 1.0x are considered to be risky since their debt levels exceed their equity capitalization.
 These ratios can be sustainable depending on the level of debt service and the company’s ability to grow equity to close the gap.

 Some industries have naturally high debt-equity ratios, such as the commercial shipping industry, since it involves high capital costs.
 In these cases, traders should take into account the debt-equity ratio relative to industry peers rather than on an absolute basis.
 Traders should also keep an eye on interest rates, since rising interest rates increase required payments, and could cause financial trouble.

 Price-earnings to growth (“PEG”) ratios are a useful metric that compares a company’s P/E ratio to its growth rate.
-In general, companies with higher growth rates should be valued higher than companies with slower growth rates.
-The PEG ratio attempts to determine a fair valuation for these rapidly growing companies by dividing the P/E ratio by long-term growth rates.
+In general, company's with higher growth rates should be valued higher than company's with slower growth rates.
+The PEG ratio attempts to determine a fair valuation for these rapidly growing company's by dividing the P/E ratio by long-term growth rates.